Nigel Bruce: Family

+He was also a second cousin of the Canadian actor Christopher Plummer.

 Later life

 Bruce, known as "Willie" to his friends, was a leading member of the British film colony in Los Angeles, and was captain of the (mostly British) Hollywood Cricket Club.
 Unlike some of his contemporaries, and along with other British actors such as Basil Rathbone and Charlie Chaplin, Bruce maintained his British citizenship, despite long residence in the United States.
 He also retained his membership of London's Garrick Club and Buck's Club until his death.
 His final film, World for Ransom, was released posthumously in 1954.

 Death

 Bruce died of a heart attack, in Santa Monica, California in 1953 at the age of 58.
 His body was subsequently cremated, with his ashes being placed in a niche at the Chapel of the Pines Crematory in Los Angeles.

 In 1947 he began writing an autobiography entitled Games, Gossip and Greasepaint, which is unpublished; however, excerpts have been printed in the Sherlock Holmes Journal, and these have been posted online with permission.